kuldeepdev407/matrix8x32-display/README.md

 3. Able to show a counter for day, second, minutes

 ## Things to do
-- [ ] Create arduino serial interface to send command
+- [ ] Create arduino serial interface to send command - Working on it
 - [ ] Create GUI using C# and send command to display text